karaxuna/jxcore-uwp-samples/README.md

 With UWP API you can use Windows specific methods such as detecting devices connected or reading files from special folders [etc](https://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx).

 JXcore is fork of nodejs and supports multiple JavaScript engines.
-If you build it with chakra engine on Windows 10 and Visual Studio 2015, you will be able to use UWP api.
+If you build it with chakra engine on Windows 10 and Visual Studio 2015, you will be able to use UWP API.

 ### Build